isabella232/bcps/README.md

 ![](images/logos/bcc-proposal-screen.png)

-WIPs are Wallet Improvement Proposals, meant to improve cryptocurrency and identity wallets.
+BCPs are Blockchain Commons Proposals, meant to improve cryptocurrency and identity wallets.
+These are still not standards, but they are more mature that our [BCR Research papers](https://github.com/BlockchainCommons/Research/blob/master/README.md) and/or have been released to a wider community.
+BCRs usually become BCRs if they meet at least one of two criteria:

+* Blockchain Commons feels that they have matured, and are ready to advance.
+* Two or more companies are using an interoperable specification, and it fulfills the [Gordian Principals](https://developer.blockchaincommons.com/principles/).

-The goal of Blockchain Commons is to specify, setup, and mature these proposals, and thereafter turn them over to another authority, possible as a [BIP](https://github.com/bitcoin/bips), an [IETF draft](https://www.ietf.org/standards/ids//), or  a [W3C standard](https://www.w3.org/standards/).
+A BCP may still be fluid, but there will be community discussion for changes and generally a community-oriented process for continuing to expand the proposals.
+The ultimate goal is to specify, setup, and mature these Proposals, and thereafter turn them over to another authority, possible as a [BIP](https://github.com/bitcoin/bips), an [IETF draft](https://www.ietf.org/standards/ids//), or  a [W3C standard](https://www.w3.org/standards/).
+(Requirements from a standards body are one of the main reasons that a BCP may require changes, even breaking changes, as was the process when Gordian Envelope moved through the IETF.)

 This directory includes all wallet-related documents turned over to both standards and pre-standards organizations, with the latter also including [Rebooting the Web of Trust](https://www.weboftrust.info/).